 In fact, if you’re a Waldorf parent or educator, Little Colorado is perfect for you.
 They offer a wide range of children’s furniture, including wooden play stands, chairs, toy storage boxes, and more.

 Camden Rose makes natural toys and home goods with a focus on toxin-free wood.
 They sell through their online store, Palumba (available on Etsy & Amazon).
 If you’re a family of Waldorf advocates, this is a great shop for you.

 In addition to imaginative playroom furniture and functional wooden home accessories, they’ve got a fantastic selection of wooden toys.
 From wooden animal figurines to odd-shaped building blocks to children’s toolsets — they’ve got you covered.

 I fully support Camden Rose inventory and the eco-friendly principles they stand for, but I had to exclude them from the list just because they offer a wide range of furniture and cloth products.
 Call this one very honorable mention!

 The Cubbyhole (available on Etsy & Amazon) is a small business specializing in personalized wooden puzzles, stools, coat racks, and children’s furniture.
 They ONLY personalize, and I appreciate that, but since lots of their products are furniture-focused, I had to exclude them from the list.

 Elves & Angels

 Made in Maine

-Elves & Angels is a magical brand focusing on wooden play kitchens, play stands, and dollhouses.
+Elves & Angels (available under the name A Toymaker’s Daughter on Etsy) is a magical brand focusing on wooden play kitchens, play stands, and dollhouses.
 They describe their products as heirloom quality because they’re made to last through generations.